-It’s become very common for dog grooming courses to be offered online, and for busy, aspiring groomers, this is great news!
-However, the convenience of completing assignments and completing your dog groomer certificate online will require you to do a bit of extra work.
-Specifically, you’ll need to take it upon yourself to find dogs to work with for practical assignments.
+It’s become very common for dog grooming courses to move online.
+For busy aspiring groomers, this is great news!
+However, the convenience of earning your dog groomer certificate online will require you to do a bit of extra work.
+This means taking it upon yourself to find dogs to groom for your practical assignments.

 But don’t fret!
-This process is easier than you think, and will provide you with excellent experience.
-Read on for our full guide to finding some furry friends for your online grooming assignments!
+This process is easier than you think.
+Read on for our full guide on how to find furry friends for your online grooming assignments!

-There are many advantages to enrolling in a dog grooming course, including the skills and experience you’ll gain by working with different dogs.
+There are many benefits to enrolling in a dog grooming course.
+You’ll gain experience working with different dogs.
 The practical assignments in your course allow you to work hands-on with a variety of breeds, ages, and coat types.
-When starting your search for dogs, make a list of the requirements outlined in your assignment, and take it a step further by researching breeds and coat types so you know exactly what you’re looking for.
+When starting your search for dogs, make a list of the requirements outlined in your assignment.
+Refer to your course text and videos to discover the exact breeds and coat types you need for your assignments.

-In order to ace your dog grooming assignments, be sure to make careful notes ahead of time on what type of dog you’ll need.
-This will save you both time and energy during your search.
 Additionally, try to avoid working with dogs that are all black or all white.
-Keep in mind that online grooming courses will require clear photographs of your work to help your tutors assess your skills, and you’ll have an easier time photographing or filming your work if your dog is not pure white or black.
+Keep in mind that online grooming courses will require clear photographs of your dog grooming jobs to help your tutors assess your skills.
+You’ll have a far easier time photographing or filming your work if your dog is not pure white or black!

 Now that you have a few guidelines, it’s time to start looking for pups!